RealTrisT/AutoTorrent/README.md

 # AutoTorrent

 So this is a python project that, given a config file, will search for shows and their episodes, and set a torrent client to downoad those.
+Here is a video showcasing an early version (hardcoded uploader names and individual download).
+Possibly another one will come out showing the full thing, along with me adding a batch/powershell script to scheduele running this every few hours or so.

 # How it Works